git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

     ENDIF

-This is one of the many tiny inconsistencies across operating systems, their userlands, their binary / library /  include paths, and adherence / interpretation of the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) or whether they follow their own.
+This is one of the many tiny inconsistencies that span operating systems, their userlands, their binary / library /  include paths, and adherence / interpretation of the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) or whether they follow their own.